ARM-software/CMSIS-DSP/README.md

 The goal is to make it easier to move from a design to a final implementation in C.

-### Synchronous Data Flow
+### Synchronous Data Flow (SDF)

 CMSIS-DSP is also providing an experimental [synchronous data flow scheduler](SDFTools/README.md):

 * You define your compute graph in Python
-* A static schedule (computed by the Python script is generated)
+* A static schedule (computed by the Python script) is generated
-* The static schedule can be run on the device
+* The static schedule can be run on the device with very low overhead

-The scripts for the synchronous data flow (SDF) are part of the CMSIS-DSP Python wrapper.
+The Python scripts for the synchronous data flow (SDF) are part of the CMSIS-DSP Python wrapper.

+The header files are part of the CMSIS-DSP pack (version 1.10.2 and above).

+The audio streaming nodes on top of CMSIS-RTOS2 are not part of the CMSIS-DSP pack but can be found in the repository.
+They are demo quality only.
+They can be used with Arm Virtual Hardware.

 The SDF is making it easier to implement a streaming solution : connecting different compute kernels each consuming and producing different amount of data.